 If you are a refugee who is applying for asylum through UNHCR, we have prepared Self Help Kits to aid you in the process of writing your statement for your Refugee Status Determination (RSD) Interview.
-You can access them in the following languages:
+You can find more information on our Self-Help Kits page, and access our self-help kits here in the following languages:

 If you are an asylum seeker with no legal representation in the USA, you can check the following options:

 - The Pro se Asylum Manual is a guide to handling asylum cases on your own in the US, provided by UNHCR.